 Map shows the locations of just ten of the “ghosts” of Trinity past.

 1. Lockheed Martin Recreation Association area and the adjacent new Waterside commercial development.
 Top image locates this orphaned bend between Highway 183 and Bryant Irvin Road.
 The bend comes off the river as a modest channel (middle image) but is fed by storm drains and thus receives enough water to form a small waterfall (bottom image) where it flows into the new Clear Fork river channel downstream.
+This part of the river was not straightened until the 1970s.

 This mural under the Clearfork Bridge west of Hulen Street on the Clear Fork shows wonderfully the old channel (light blue) and the new channel (dark blue) between Bryant Irvin Road (left north-south street) and Hulen Street (right north-south street).